top of page

 Apex Land Surveying and Mapping LLC Areas of Concern

-In the context of a deliverable we provide from an ALTA Land Title Survey to an Improvement Survey Plat, an area of concern is any condition or discrepancy that could pose a risk or require further action.
+When we provide deliverables, such as an ALTA Land Title Survey or an Improvement Survey Plat, an area of concern is any condition or discrepancy that could pose a risk or require further action.

-Apex Land Surveying and Mapping LLC is trained to document issues that might impact the property’s title, value, or development.
+At Apex Land Surveying and Mapping LLC, we are trained to document issues that might impact the property’s title, value, or development.
 For example, Colorado regulations require that a Land Survey Plat, Improvement Survey Plat, or ALTA/NSPS Land Title Survey show “any conflicting boundary evidence or visible encroachments, and all easements” relevant to the property (plsc.net).

 In other words, if something unusual or problematic is found, such as a fence crossing the property line or an inconsistency in the legal description, it will be noted as an area of concern.
 Identifying these issues upfront is a key part of our job, giving landowners a heads-up about anything that might need resolution.